esc/numba-talk/README.rst

 Speaker-Bio
 ===========

-``esc`` is a long-time "Python for Data" user and developer who still remembers hearing Travis Oliphant's keynote at the EuroScipy 2007.
+Valentin `esc` Haenel is a long-time "Python for Data" user and developer who still remembers hearing Travis Oliphant's NumPy keynote at the EuroScipy 2008.
 This was during a time where he first became aware of the nascent scientific Python stack.
 He started using Python for simple modeling of spiking neurons and evaluation of data from perception experiments during his Masters degree in computational neuroscience.
-Since then he has been active as a contributor across more than 75 open source projects.
-For example, within the Blosc ecosystem where he still maintains and contributes to Python-Blosc and Bloscpack.
+Since then he has been active as a contributor across more than 100 open source projects.
+For example, within the Blosc ecosystem where he has contributed to Bcolz, Python-Blosc and Bloscpack.
 Furthermore, he has acquired significant experience as a Git trainer and consultant and had published the first German language book about the topic in 2011.
 In 2014 and 2015 he helped kickstart the PyData Berlin community alongside a few other volunteers and co-organized the first two editions of the PyData Berlin Conference.
-He now works for Anaconda as a software engineer / open source developer on the Numba project.
+Since 2019 he works for Anaconda as a senior software engineer on the Numba project.
+His areas of contribution for the project so far have been social architecture, release management, mutable datastructures and recently, the compiler frontend.

 Past Events
 ===========